New bridge to take northern Indiana trail over state highway

 KOKOMO, Ind.
 (AP) — Work installing a new $2 million pedestrian bridge for a northern Indiana recreation trail will temporarily close part of a state highway in Kokomo.

-The bridge over Indiana 931 on the city’s north side will connect the Nickel Plate Trail to downtown Kokomo.
-The Kokomo Tribune reports crews were set to divert traffic from the highway on Tuesday so two cranes can set the nearly 200-foot-long bridge in place.
+The bridge over Indiana 932 on the city’s north side will connect the Nickel Plate Trail to downtown Kokomo.
+The Kokomo Tribune reports that the road closure so two cranes can set the nearly 200-foot-long bridge in place was delayed from Tuesday until Friday.

-City Engineer Carey Stranahan says the span will have an advanced lighting system spotlighting signs welcoming people to the city.
+City Engineer Carey Stranahan says the span will also serve as a high-profile gateway, with an advanced lighting system that will spotlight signs welcoming people to the city and promoting the trail.
+He says the bridge should be open to the public by Memorial Day.

-He says crews will still need to pour the concrete deck and finish other work before opening the bridge to the public, which should happen by Memorial Day.
+The trail runs more than 40 miles from Kokomo, through Peru to Rochester.

 Most Read Nation & World Stories